Ganwno/trade_simulator/README.md

 <a id="credits"></a>
 ## 5. Credits

 This is my first full-stack web app project.
 The code was written from scratch following the lectures and guides in [App Academy Open](https://www.appacademy.io/course/app-academy-open).
-Many thanks to the developers of these third-party modules and components that are used in Trade Simulator:
+Many thanks to the developers for writing these modules and components used in Trade Simulator so I didn't have to:

 - [Finnhub-ruby](https://github.com/Finnhub-Stock-API/finnhub-ruby)
 - [React-fuzzy](https://www.npmjs.com/package/react-fuzzy)